 If you live in the village and would like to have a test pit in your garden or a survey of your fields, please contact Dr Wendy Morrison (firstname.lastname@example.org).

 In 2007 Oxford Archaeology, the University of Oxford and the people of Dorchester-on-Thames came together in the first of what is planned to be many years of joint research and archaeological training.

 Dorchester is a key site in British history.
 It was a prestigious ceremonial centre in the Neolithic and Bronze Age, and is highly unusual in having important Iron Age, Roman and Anglo-Saxon towns in a single place which has suffered remarkably little damage from development.

 Investigations at Dorchester will give us a better understanding of three of the key transition points in English history: the move away from tribal society with the growth of urbanisation in the late Iron Age, subsequent incorporation into the Roman Empire, and the rise of early Medieval society from the confused situation arising from the withdrawal of the Roman legions in AD 410.

 Since 2007, beginning in the Minchin Recreation Ground, and in the Village Allotments in subsequent years, we have been investigation the Post Roman and Later Roman archaeology of the town.
-In 2012, we will be going deeper, and perhaps uncovering the earlier Roman origins of such a significant place.
-An Interim Report of the first 5 seasons is in the process of publication and will be available soon.
+In 2014, we will be going deeper, and perhaps uncovering the earlier Roman origins of such a significant place.